Cookie Clicker

-Cookie Clicker is a 2013 incremental game created by French programmer Julien "Orteil" Thiennot.
-The user initially clicks on a big cookie on the screen, earning a single cookie per click.
-They can then use their earned cookies to purchase assets such as "buildings" that automatically produce cookies, as well as upgrades which can improve the efficiency of clicks and buildings.
-There are also many other mechanics that allow the user to earn cookies in a variety of different ways.
-The game lacks a conventional ending.
+Cookie Clicker is a 2013 video game created by French programmer Julien "Orteil" Thiennot.
+It is an incremental game in which the user initially clicks a big cookie on the screen, earning 1 cookie per click.
+Players can use earned cookies to purchase "buildings" that automatically produce cookies, alongside upgrades which improve the efficiency of clicks and buildings.
+There are other mechanics allowing the user to earn cookies in various ways.
+As cookies are earned at an exponential rate, the game gradually shifts to themes of cosmic horror.
+Similar to other incremental games, the game lacks a conventional ending, instead allowing players to restart the game through "ascension" and earn a faster rate of growth.

 The game has a dedicated fanbase.
-Though the original version was coded in one night, Cookie Clicker was periodically updated until its 10th anniversary.
+Though the original version was coded in one night, Cookie Clicker has been periodically updated since release.
 It has been widely described as addictive, and has been credited with playing a role in the emergence of idle gaming.